Assassination of Park Chung Hee: Rivalry between Kim Jae-gyu and Cha Ji-chul

-While Park faced increasing opposition to his dictatorship outside the Blue House, another kind of conflict was intensifying inside the Blue House between Kim Jae-gyu, who was appointed KCIA Director in December 1976, and Chief Bodyguard Cha Ji-chul, who was appointed to his position in 1974 after Park's wife Yuk Young-soo was killed in an assassination by Mun Se-gwang, an ethnic Korean from Japan.
+While Park faced increasing opposition to his dictatorship outside the Blue House, another conflict occurred inside the Blue House between Kim Jae-gyu, who was appointed KCIA Director in December 1976; and Chief Bodyguard Cha Ji-chul, who was appointed to his position in 1974 after Park's wife Yuk Young-soo was killed during an attempted assassination of her husband by Mun Se-gwang, an ethnic Korean from Japan.
 The rivalry stemmed largely from Cha's increasing encroachment onto KCIA turf and belittlement of Kim in public.
-Almost universally disliked yet feared, Cha served Park in close proximity and became his favorite and most trusted advisor.
-Cha also appropriated tanks, helicopters, and troops from the Republic of Korea Army, leaving the presidential security apparatus with an entire division under Cha's direct command.
+Almost universally disliked yet feared, Cha served Park in close proximity and became his most trusted advisor.
+Cha also appropriated tanks, helicopters, and troops from the Republic of Korea Army, leaving the presidential security apparatus with an entire division under his direct command.

 The rivalry between Cha and Kim was heightened further by a series of political crises in late 1979, as the two rivals clashed over how to deal with growing opposition to the regime.
 In the NDP's election of its chairman in 1979, KCIA backed Yi Chul-seung to prevent the election of hardliner Kim Young-sam, but Cha interfered in KCIA's political sabotage with its own behind-the-scenes maneuvers.
 When Kim Young-sam was elected as the NDP chairman, Cha blamed the KCIA, which infuriated Director Kim.

 After Kim Young-sam called on the U.S. to stop supporting Park's regime, Cha pushed for Kim's expulsion from the National Assembly in an interview with The New York Times reporter Henry Stokes, which Director Kim feared to be a disastrous development.
 Cha easily bested his opponent, as his hardline approach was favored by Park; he blamed worsening developments on Director Kim's weak leadership of the KCIA at every opportunity.